 Last but not least, Net Promoter Score Calculation

 NPS is the difference between the percentage of promoters and the percentage of detractors.
-However, it is not expressed as a percentage, rather it is an absolute number between -100 and +100 as mentioned earlier in the article.
+However, it is not expressed as a percentage.
+It is an absolute number between -100 and +100 as mentioned earlier in the article.

 For instance, if you have 50% Promoters, 35% Passives and 15% Detractors, the NPS will be +35.